rdkr/project-code/README.md

 This starts flask and currently returns `hello, world`.

 ### Makefile
 A Makefile is a collection of rules.
 Each rule is a recipe to do a specific thing.
-In this instance when you type `make run` the flask server runs.
+The Makefile has been configured to build an image from the Dockerfile and run the flask app within a container

 ### requirements.txt
 Contains a list of items to be installed using pip install.
 Run "pip install -r requirements.txt" to install the required packages or type `make install`.